darktable-org/dtorg/content/blog/2024-12-21-how-do-i-...-in-dt-5.0/index.md

 interesting results.
 {{< /details >}}

-{{< details title="**zoom the image**" >}}
+{{< details title="**pan/zoom the image**" >}}

 In [_darkroom_](https://darktable.org/usermanual/en/darkroom/) view,
+you can zoom by

-you can scroll while the mouse pointer is on the central image, or you can
+- scrolling while the mouse pointer is on the central image but not on any on-image controls or shapes (to zoom instead of adjusting a control/shape, hold down the 'a' key while scrolling)

-- select a zoom factor from the pulldown menu at bottom right of the small navigation window which shows the portion of the full image displayed in the center view
+- selecting a zoom factor from the pulldown menu at bottom right of the small navigation window which shows the portion of the full image displayed in the center view

-- use keyboard shortcuts: Alt-1 to switch to 100% (200% if already at
+- using keyboard shortcuts: Alt-1 to switch to 100% (200% if already
-  100%), Alt-2 to switch to "fill" (fills center view, may crop off ends along one axis), or Alt-3 to switch to "fit" (shows entire image, may leave unused gray areas in center view).
+  at 100%), Alt-2 to switch to "fill" (fills center view, may crop off ends along one axis), or Alt-3 to switch to "fit" (shows entire image, may leave unused gray areas in center view).
+You can adjust the zoom factor in steps of 1.1x with Ctrl-Minus and Ctrl-Plus (Ctrl-Shift-=) on the main portion of your keyboard (the keypad keys are not mapped by default).

+You can pan a zoomed image by

+- dragging the center image with the mouse (hold down the 'a' key to pan the image rather than dragging on-image controls)

+- dragging the highlighted box on the navigation thumbnail at the top of the left side panel

+- using arrow keys (note: if a slider is currently selected, the arrow keys will adjust the slider rather than panning the image)

  {{< /details >}}

 {{< details title="**navigate among images in darkroom view**" >}}

 While editing an image in the darkroom, you can move to the next image shown in the filmstrip at the bottom by pressing the space bar, or to the previous image by pressing Backspace.
-You can also navigate to an arbitrary image by double-clicking its thumbnail in the filmstrip (prior to version 5.0, a single click would change images, but that made selecting images for copy&paste operations more difficult), possibly after shifting the displayed images by scrolling while hovering the mouse over the filmstrip
+You can also navigate to an arbitrary image by double-clicking its thumbnail in the filmstrip, possibly after shifting the displayed images by scrolling while hovering the mouse over the filmstrip.
+(Prior to version 5.0, a single click would change images, but that made selecting images for copy&paste operations more difficult.)

 {{< /details >}}